Skip to main content

 Tip

-For automatic execution with each deploy, add these commands to the initCommands section of your zerops.yml file.
+For automatic execution with each deploy, add these commands to the initCommands section of your zerops.yaml file.

 initCommands: